-A post-baccalaureate student is someone who has earned a bachelor's degree at a regionally-accredited institution of higher education and desires to complete additional college course work.
-While graduate students meet the conditions of this definition, UNF refers to post-baccalaureate students as those students not admitted to a graduate program.
+A post-baccalaureate student is someone who has earned a bachelor's degree at an institution of higher education that is accredited by an acceptable institutional accreditor, who desires to complete additional college coursework, and is not admitted to a graduate program.
 Specific information regarding graduate students and graduate programs may be found on The Graduate School website.

-Listed below are the minimum required materials for post-baccalaureate students to submit to be evaluated for a decision.
-Additional documentation may be requested, and additional requirements may exist for students applying as degree-seeking to a limited access/selective admissions program.
+At a minimum, students are required to submit the application materials below before the posted deadline for the term in which they would like to enroll.
+Additional documentation may be requested and additional requirements may exist for those students applying as degree-seeking students to a limited access/selective admissions program.

 Post-baccalaureate degree-seeking: In this status, post-baccalaureate students may register for courses leading to another bachelor's degree.
 Students in this status may apply for financial aid.

 Post-baccalaureate certificate-only: In this status, post-baccalaureate students may register for classes leading to a specific certificate or another non-degree credential.
 Students in this status are not eligible for financial aid, except for those students pursuing their initial professional teacher certification in Florida.

 Post-baccalaureate for graduate prerequisites: This status is reserved for students who have earned a baccalaureate degree and who wish to take graduate-level coursework but who are not admitted into a degree-seeking graduate program.
 Permission from the Graduate Program Director in the appropriate area is required.
 Students in this status are not eligible for financial aid.
 Generally speaking and at the discretion of the graduate program, a maximum of ten graduate semester credit hours earned in a post-baccalaureate status may transfer into a graduate degree program.
 Additional information is available from The Graduate School.